Making additions to inventory on QuickBooks or QuickBooks Online can be a little complicated at first.

 Follow these steps to get started.

-- Input your item’s initial inventory count and enter the start date for tracking this specific item type.
+1. Input your item’s initial inventory count and enter the start date.
+Organize items by type to make tracking this specific inventory part type easier.

 Add your product’s sales, tax, and purchasing info

-One of the things many businesses appreciate about QuickBooks is its ability to manage tax settings for all types of items.
+One of the things businesses appreciate about QuickBooks is its ability to manage tax settings for all types of articles.

 Here’s how you can easily manage products and inventory tax rates: